 A good way to make wearing a hearing aid a part of daily life is to put them on during other regular activities.
 With babies, do it at nappy changing time after a sleep.
 With luck, there will be enough going on to distract them.
 If they’re older, make it part of dressing, but put clothes that go over their head on first.

 As hearing aid usage increases, they’ll start to play on their own while wearing them.
 Depending on your child's age, you might need to stop them from pulling them off.
 Hearing aid retainers make it harder to pull the aids off or put them in the mouth.
 Ask your audiologist about your options and how to use them.

 Bring the noise down

 Once your child is comfortable in quiet settings, introduce noisier places.
 Hearing aids adjust to softer and louder sounds, so sudden loud noises shouldn’t cause discomfort.
 Start with times at home, such as during meals.
 Older siblings are great at distraction if your child is pulling at their aids.
 Then move outside the house to places like the street, park or shops.
 If your child is young, retainers stop hearing aids from getting lost.
 If noise makes your child uncomfortable, tell your audiologist.

 Get more help

 Don’t hesitate to seek help and support from those around you.
 Parents in the same boat are also great for ideas and support.
 They are usually happy to pass on tips that worked for them, so check out online parent forums like Aussie Deaf Kids.

 Your audiologist can answer your questions or concerns about hearing aids and will be happy to put you in touch with families and support near you.
 If your child uses early intervention teachers, they can work on consistent aid use.
-You’ll see them often, so they’re a great source of help and can also put you in touch with a parents group.
+You’ll see them often, so they’re a great source of help and can also put you in touch with support groups.